itrustinshell/minitalk/README.md

            You will understand when using sa_handler and sa_sigaction, how to set sa_mask with sigemptyset(), how set the sa_flags.

-           In particular
+  In particular:
-           sa_flags specifies a set of flags which modify the behavior of the signal.
+  - sa_flags specifies a set of flags which modify the behavior of the signal.
 In the server you will yuse the flag SA_SIGINFO.
     When you set this flag, then you should use sa_sigaction instead of sa_hanler.
 This allows you to have one of the filed of sigiinfo_t, that is si_pid (specified below).

-           sa_mask specifies a mask of signals  which  should  be  blocked.
+  - sa_mask specifies a mask of signals  which  should  be  blocked.
     If you apply sigemptyset() function to the mask, then you will not block any signal.

 Here, the struct siginfo_t: